chanhman/walkthedog/README.md

 ## Stack

+> Describe the stack you’d use to build this app and why you’d choose these technologies over others

 Considering the size of my company and the dual roles of developer and dog walker, I have opted to maintain a minimal tech stack.
 The selection of tools has been made based on the availability of resources, with the aim of tapping into a large developer community and accessing robust tools.
 Additionally, I prioritize a positive developer experience, so tools with excellent documentation were taken into account.

 ### Frontend